oshaked1/os/CURRENT_FEATURES.md

 - The real mode services code is contained in the 2nd stage bootloader image, but its code is independent from the actual bootloader code.

-- Whenever the kernel wants to use a real mode service, it builds a service packet which details its request and performs and `int 0x81`.
+- Whenever the kernel wants to use a real mode service, it builds a service packet which details its request and performs an `int 0x81`.

 - The interrupt handler jumps to a static location in the 2nd stage bootloader image, which transitions into 16-bit real mode and performs the requested service.